Tag Archives: mystery

 It’s funny that Laing chose the name Miss Sharpe, as she does embody the name with her sharp and harsh demeanor.
 The artist (in Slave of the Watch) does a good job showing the change from her usual stern face to her softer affectionate face when she reveals the truth.
 June is a sympathetic character throughout, her isolation makes her all the more vulnerable.
 It is good to see when she gains a friend, she begins gaining confidence and is able to push back against Miss Sharpe’s methods more.
 Of course while Miss Sharpe has taught her a lot, in the end she wouldn’t have become a champion without encouragement, some affection and a life outside of swimming!

 Updated: Reading through some old Judys I realised this is actually a reprint of The Gold Medal, reformatted into a picture story library size with new art.
 Surprisingly the story is pretty much word for word despite restrictions in the smaller size, a few small things may have been changed but otherwise a pretty straight forward reprint.
-It wasn’t a long serial but would have been nice to see a few things expanded on, like I mentioned above, perhaps the original story could have down with an extra episode to wrap it up.
+It wasn’t a long serial but would have been nice to see a few things expanded on, like I mentioned above, perhaps the original story could have done with an extra episode to wrap it up.

 Forgotten Island